lukaszse/CoBrickTest/README.md

-# README.md will be completed tomorrow!
+# README.md will be completed until Friday.

 ## Feature http-client documentation